tayamaxy/customer-churn-powerbi/README.md

+Since Power BI reports cannot be viewed interactively on GitHub, I have attached a PDF version of the report for quick preview.
+If you would like to explore the dashboards interactively, please download and open the .pbix file in Power BI Desktop.

 # Databel Customer Churn Analysis in Power BI

 This repository contains my Power BI solution for the **Databel customer churn** case study.